With their nutty texture and tasty, earthy flavor, Southern Black-Eyed Peas are an inexpensive, nutritious, and easy-to-make side dish.

 - In addition to the onion, feel free to add any or all of these vegetables: celery, green pepper, carrots, or jalapeno peppers.

-- Add a few bay leaves while cooking, and remove them before serving.
+- Add a bay leaf while the peas are cooking, and remove them before serving.

 - Throw in some sliced okra.